highwayns/docs/docs/ja/Reference/Terra-core/Module-specifications/spec-feegrant.md

 	w.tx.AuthInfo.Fee.Granter = feeGranter.String()

-	// set authInfoBz to nil because the cached authInfoBz no longer matches tx.AuthInfo w.authInfoBz = nil
+	//set authInfoBz to nil because the cached authInfoBz no longer matches tx.AuthInfo w.authInfoBz = nil
 }
 ```

 ```
-// Fee includes the amount of coins paid in fees and the maximum
+//Fee includes the amount of coins paid in fees and the maximum
-// gas to be used by the transaction.
+//gas to be used by the transaction.
 The ratio yields an effective "gasprice",
-// which must be above some miminum to be accepted into the mempool. message Fee {
+//which must be above some miminum to be accepted into the mempool. message Fee {
-  // amount is the amount of coins to be paid as a fee repeated cosmos.base.v1beta1.Coin amount = 1
+ //amount is the amount of coins to be paid as a fee repeated cosmos.base.v1beta1.Coin amount = 1
       [(gogoproto.nullable) = false, (gogoproto.castrepeated) = "github.com/cosmos/cosmos-sdk/types.Coins"];

-  // gas_limit is the maximum gas that can be used in transaction processing
+ //gas_limit is the maximum gas that can be used in transaction processing
-  // before an out of gas error occurs uint64 gas_limit = 2;
+ //before an out of gas error occurs uint64 gas_limit = 2;

-  // if unset, the first signer is responsible for paying the fees.
+ //if unset, the first signer is responsible for paying the fees.
 If set, the specified account must pay the fees.
-  // the payer must be a tx signer (and thus have signed this field in AuthInfo).
+ //the payer must be a tx signer (and thus have signed this field in AuthInfo).
-  // setting this field does *not* change the ordering of required signers for the transaction. string payer = 3;
+ //setting this field does *not* change the ordering of required signers for the transaction. string payer = 3;

-  // if set, the fee payer (either the first signer or the value of the payer field) requests that a fee grant be used
+ //if set, the fee payer (either the first signer or the value of the payer field) requests that a fee grant be used
-  // to pay fees instead of the fee payer's own balance.
+ //to pay fees instead of the fee payer's own balance.
 If an appropriate fee grant does not exist or the chain does
-  // not support fee grants, this will fail string granter = 4;
+ //not support fee grants, this will fail string granter = 4;
 }
 ```